connorferster/forallpeople/README.md

 * `<instance>.factor` = a `float` that can be used to define a physical quantity in an alternate unit system that is linearly based upon the SI units (e.g. US customary units, imperial, etc.)
 * `<instance>._precision` = an `int` that describes the number of decimal places to display when the `Physical` instance is rendered through `.__repr__()`, default value is `3`.

 Because `Physical` instances are immutable (just like `int`, `float`, and `bool`), the user cannot set these attributes directly.
-It also means that any operation operating on a `Physical` instance returns a new instance.As such, the intended way of creating new instances is as the result of calculations.
+It also means that any operation operating on a `Physical` instance returns a new instance.
+As such, the intended way of creating new instances is as the result of calculations.

 ### Dimension vectors

 `Physical` instances track the dimensions of their physical quantities by using vectors.
 The vector is stored in the `Dimensions` class, which is a `NamedTuple`.
-Using the vector library, `tuplevector` (which is "baked in" to `forallpeople`), we can perform vector arithmetic on `Dimensions` objects directly.
+Using the vector library, tuplevector[https://github.com/connorferster/tuplevector] (which is "baked in" to `forallpeople`), we can perform vector arithmetic on `Dimensions` objects directly.

 ### Arithmetic on Physicals